JD-X1/compact_classification/README.md

 Current behavior is implemented to allow me to control which files in a folder I want to be put through the pipeline without having to delete/move files.

 ```
-[mag_name].fna # different fasta file extensions will not be detected
+[MAGname].fna # different fasta file extensions will not be detected
 ```

 Also avoid the following symbols in the name as certain tools in this pipeline do not interact well with them.